How to Enter

 Any beverage may be entered using any of the categories established by the Beer Judge Certification Program (BJCP).
 For beer, the Denver International Beer Competition will be using the 2021 categories.
 These categories may be found here.
 Please note that many of the main categories have sub-categories.
 For example, Light Lager is further broken into Light American Lager, Standard American Lager, Premium American Lager, Munich Helles, and Dortmunder Export.

-Meads and ciders may be entered using the 2015 style guidelines, which are the most recent guidelines for both meads and ciders.
+Meads may be entered using the 2015 style guidelines, which are the most recent guidelines available.
+Similarly, ciders may be entered using the 2025 guidelines.
 Mead categories can be found here.
 Cider categories can be found here.

 Any beer which does not fit into any of the established categories may be entered using Category 34, “Specialty Lager”.
 This includes experimental ales and lagers.